 What is a Historic Site?

-Historic sites or heritage sites are an official location where pieces of political, military, cultural, or social history have been preserved due to their cultural heritage value.
+Historic sites or heritage sites are official locations where pieces of political, military, cultural, or social history have been preserved due to their cultural heritage value.
 Historic sites are usually protected by law, and many have been recognized with the official national historic site status.
-A historic attraction may be any building, landscape, site or structure that is of local, regional, or national significance.
-Usually this also means the site must be at last 50 years or older.
+A historic attraction may be any building, landscape, site, or structure that is of local, regional, or national significance.
+Usually, this also means the site must be at least 50 years or older.